spacetelescope/spherical_geometry/README.rst

 The inside point of the the polygon can be obtained from the `~polygon.SphericalPolygon.inside` property.

+What is the orientation?
+^^^^^^^^^^^^^^^^^^^^^^^^

+The correctness of several of the algorithms using polygons depends on a consistent orientation of the points defining it.
+That is, the points should have a clockwise order.
+When creating a new spherical polygon, the order of the points defining a polygon will be reversed if they are not in clockwise order.
+The method `SphericalPolygon.is_clockwise`is used to est if the points are in clockwise order.
+It takes two successive sides and computes the normal vector to the sides.
+If the normal vector points inward towards the center of the sphere, the two sides are counter clockwise.
+If the normal vector points outward, the two sides are clockwise.
+The code determines the orientation by computing the triple product of the two sides with the vertex of the the two sides.
+Summing the triple product over all the sides gives the predominant orientation of the points in the polygon.

 Disjoint Polygons
 ^^^^^^^^^^^^^^^^^

 If a polygon is the result of the intersection of polygons, it may be disjoint.
 Disjoint polygons are represented as a list of spherical polygons.
 The library handles the details of this internally.
 However, the user must be aware that several of the properties of polygons are generators and return the value for a single polygon at a time.
 To access all the values of a proeprty, either use a for loop, or coerce the property to a list.
-The properties which are generators are;
+The properties which are generators are:

   - `SphericalPolygon.points`: The points defining each polygon

   - `SphericalPolygon.inside` : The inside point of each polygon

+If the intersection of two polygons generates disjoint polygons the code computes a new interior point for the disjoint polygons.

 Creating spherical polygons
 ```````````````````````````